In recent years, mechanical keyboards have gotten increasingly more popular.

 And the switches are actually very important, and knowing the difference can be crucial to finding the perfect one for you.

 In this guide we will go over the main characteristics of the different colored switches, and what they are usually used for.

 Everything You Need to Know about Mechanical Switches for Your Keyboard.

 Keyboards are an essential part of any PC gaming setup.
 The quality of your keyboard goes a long way in increasing or decreasing your performance and endurance.
-Things like tactile feel, feedback, and things are the hallmarks or a great keyboard.
-There are mainly two types of keyboards in the market today Membrane and Mechanical gaming keyboards.
+Things like tactile feel, feedback, and things are the hallmarks of a great keyboard.
+There are mainly two types of keyboards on the market today Membrane and Mechanical gaming keyboards.
 A third type has also emerged recently which is a mecha-membrane hybrid.
 The latter type is designed for people who like having membrane characteristics along with the performance of mechanical switches.

 What are mechanical switches?

 Mechanical keyboards are by far and away the most popular choice among gamers all over the world.
 At the core of the mechanical keyboards are the mechanical switches.
 So what are they?
 Keyboard switches, in essence, contain a Keycap – which is the top essentially.
 You can easily remove these in mechanicals.
 A slider is also present which is designed to disrupt the connection to the metallic components on the side of the switch.
 These metallic components or contact leaves are what registers a single keystroke.
 The slider base has an extension which houses a spring which pushes the key back into place after release.
 This is a rather simple yet powerful setup which can deliver varying levels of performance while being remarkably durable.

 Hysteresis – This is basically a reference to the actuation point being lower than the switch’s release point.
 In a nutshell, when the hysteresis is more, tapping the same key twice will be much harder and vice versa.